Multivariable $(\varphi,\Gamma)$-modules and locally analytic vectors

 We also determine enough of the structure of the ring $(\btrig{}{,K})^{\pa}$ in the Lubin-Tate setting to be able to prove a monodromy theorem concerning the descent from $(\btrig{}{,K})^{\pa}$ to $(\btrig{}{,K})^{\fpa}$.
 We refer to theorem \ref{monoconj} for a precise statement.
-These results suggest the possibility of constructing some Lubin-Tate $(\phi,\Gamma)$-modules over $\brig{}{,K}$ by descending $\dtdag{}_{\rig,K}(V)^{\pa}$ to a module over $(\btrig{}{,K})^{\fpa}$, which is done by solving $p$-adic analogues of the Cauchy-Riemann equations.
-Recall now that if $F$ is a finite extension of $\Qp$ contained in $K$ and if $V$ is an $F$-linear representation of $G_K$, we say that $V$ is $F$-analytic if $\Cp \otimes_F^\tau V$ is the trivial semilinear $\Cp$-representation for all non-trivial embeddings $\tau : F \to \Qpbar$.
-This definition is the natural generalization of Kisin and Ren's notion of $L$-crystalline representations (\S 3.3.7 of \cite{KR09}), and it also appears in the study of vector bundles over Fargues and Fontaine's curve (remark 16.28 of \cite{FF12}).
-Recall that using Fontaine's classical theory, we can attach to all representations of $G_K$ some ``Lubin-Tate $(\phi_q,\Gamma_K)$-modules'' over the two-dimensional local field $\bfont_K$ (\cite{F90} and \cite{KR09}).
+These results suggest the possibility, in certain cases, of descending $\dtdag{}_{\rig,K}(V)^{\pa}$ to a module over $(\btrig{}{,K})^{\fpa}$ by solving $p$-adic analogues of the Cauchy-Riemann equations.

+Recall now that if $F$ is a finite extension of $\Qp$ contained in $K$, and if $V$ is an $F$-linear representation of $G_K$, then we say that $V$ is $F$-analytic if $\Cp \otimes_F^\tau V$ is the trivial semilinear $\Cp$-representation for all embeddings $\tau : F \to \Qpbar$ with $\tau \neq \Id$.
+This definition is the natural generalization of Kisin and Ren's notion of $L$-crystalline representations (\S 3.3.7 of \cite{KR09}).
+Recall that using Fontaine's classical theory, we can attach to each representation of $G_K$ a Lubin-Tate $(\phi_q,\Gamma_K)$-module over a $2$-dimensional local field $\bfont_K$ (\cite{F90} and \cite{KR09}).
 Using our monodromy theorem, we prove the following result.

 \begin{enonce*}{Theorem C} The Lubin-Tate $(\phi_q,\Gamma_K)$-modules of $F$-analytic representations are overconvergent. \end{enonce*}